 UnderWorld (2003): Selene (Kate Beckinsale), a vampire hunter, whom she believes to have killed her entire family.
 She finds herself attracted to a medical intern, Michael Corvin (Scott Speedman), after saving him from the Lycan master Lucian (who bit Michael and infected him with the Lycan virus), and must decide whether to kill him or to risk her life to save him.

 Selene (Kate Beckinsale) comes face to face with the Uber-Lycan.

-Movie, Game and Celebrity News.
-Film and Television Memorabilia: Premium Format Figures, Statues, Costumes and many more Collectibles
+Movie, TV, Game and Celebrity News.
+Film and Television Memorabilia: Masterpiece Action Figures, Statues, Costumes and many more Collectibles

 Officially licensed: film / television program PROPS, COSTUMES (Screen Worn Wardrobe Set) and Collectible FIGURES